ndgigliotti/dsc-phase-4-project/README.md

 1. Create an accurate classifier which can classify **novel tweets** as positive, negative, or neutral.
 2. Find out what people are saying about Apple (at South by Southwest, 2011).
-3. Make some recommendations based on my findings.
+3. Make some PR recommendations for the period immediately following the event.

 # Overview of Dataset